Polynomials Counting Group Colorings in Graphs: Introduction

 \section{Introduction}

 The graphs $G$ with vertex set $V(G)$ and edge set $E(G)$ considered in this paper are finite, allowing multiple edges and loops.
 A more general setting and background on graphs can be found in the book \cite{Bondy2008}.
 An {\em orientation} of a graph is an assignment of direction to each edge.
 In this context, each oriented edge is referred to as an {\em arc}.
-An {\em oriented graph} arises from a graph $G$ together with a particular orientation $D$, denoted by $D(G):=\big(V(D),A(D)\big)$, where $V(D)=V(G)$ and $A(D)$ is the collection of arcs with respect to the orientation $D$.
+An {\em oriented graph} arises from a graph $G$ together with a particular orientation $D$, denoted by $D(G):=\big(V(D),A(D)\big)$, where $V(D)=V(G)$ and $A(D)$ is the collection of arcs under the orientation $D$.

-Graph coloring, originating from the 19th century Four Color Problem, is a significant subfield in graph theory.
-A {\em$k$-vertex coloring}, or simply a {\em$k$-coloring}, of $G$ is a mapping $c:V(G)\to S$, where $S$ is a set of distinct $k$ colors, typically $S=\{1, 2, . . . , k\}$.
-A vertex coloring is said to be {\em proper} if no two adjacent vertices share the same color.
+Graph coloring is a significant subfield in graph theory that originated in the middle of the 19th century with the famous Four Color Problem.
+A {\em$k$-vertex coloring} of $G$ is a mapping $c:V(G)\to S$, where $S$ is a set of distinct $k$ colors, typically $S=\{1, 2, . . . , k\}$.
+A vertex coloring $c$ is {\em proper} if $c(u)\ne c(v)$ whenever vertices $u$ and $v$ are adjacent.